wp-plugins/blogvault-real-time-backup/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-blogVault is the best wordpress backup service that offers real-time backups.
+blogVault is the best wordpress backup plugin that offers real-time backups.
 It makes it really easy restore, migrate, or secure your sites.

 == Description ==

-[blogVault](http://blogvault.net?bvsrc=wpplugin_readme) is a top-notch WordPress backup service that creates a complete backup of your WordPress site.
+[blogVault](http://blogvault.net?bvsrc=wpplugin_readme) is a top-notch WordPress backup plugin that creates daily automatic backups of your WordPress site.
+Backup your entire site, including files and database, with this easy to use backup plugin.
+Top Features:
 **Top Features**:

 1. **Daily automatic backup** for your entire site content, including Posts, Pages, Plugin, Images, Comments, etc.